Las Vegas shooting: Timeline of events

 2:22 a.m.

-Las Vegas police tweet a photo of Marilou Danley, saying that they are looking for her.
+Las Vegas police tweet a photo of Marilou Danley, believed to be Paddock's partner, saying that they are looking for her.

 3:30 a.m.